ganeti/ganeti/man/gnt-instance.rst

 The ``-v`` option activates verbose mode, which changes the display of special field states (see **ganeti(7)**).

-The ``-o`` option takes a comma-separated list of output fields.
+The ``-o (--output)`` option takes a comma-separated list of output fields.
 The available fields and their meaning are:

 name
     the instance name